maduprey/integral-inner-product/README.md

 # IntegralInnerProduct
 **Author**: Michael Duprey

-Provides `%i%` infix operator for calculating the integral inner product of two vectors from a vector space over **R**<sup>n</sup>, using only base R. Also provides impementation of the Gram-Schmidt process incorporating the integral inner product.
+Creates `%i%` infix operator for calculating the integral inner product of two vectors from a inner product space over **R**<sup>n</sup>, using only base R. Also provides impementation of the Gram-Schmidt process, incorporating the integral inner product, for generating an orthonormal set of vectors.

 ## Test examples